National Center for Jewish Film (NCJF)

 This VHS version includes "Staged Nazi Film" on screen in the top right corner throughout the duration of the film.

-See SSFVA files for narration and subtitle text.
+See Film and Video departmental files for narration and subtitle text.

 The full title of this film is: Theresienstadt: ein Dokumentarfilm aus dem Juedischen Siedlungsgebiet [Theresienstadt: a documentary film about the Jewish settlement].
 The often-used title for this film is: Der Fuehrer schenkt den Juden eine Stadt [The Fuehrer gives the Jews a City].